-Each item to be duplicated must be evaluated by Special Collections staff on the basis of:
+Each item to be reproduced must be evaluated by Special Collections staff on the basis of:

-- Physical condition – many items, especially rare books or large architectural drawings, are too fragile to photocopy without endangering the originals.
+- Physical condition – many items, especially rare books or large architectural drawings, are too fragile to reproduce without endangering the originals.

 - Copyright issues – if the item is a published document, copyright restrictions may apply.
 If the item is unpublished, copyright may rest in the hands of the author or his or her heirs.
 Please note that it is the sole responsibility of the user of such materials to investigate the copyright status of any given work and to seek and obtain permission where needed prior to any distribution or publication.

-- Restrictions set by donors – some manuscript collections have restrictions against photocopying.
+- Restrictions set by donors – some manuscript collections have restrictions against reproduction or publication.

 - Physical size – some items, such as maps or architectural drawings, are too large to photocopy or fit on our low-resolution scanner.
 These will require scanning by Digitization Services.

-If you are planning a research visit to Special Collections and would like to know in advance whether we will approve your use of a digital camera, please submit a request through our online reference request form and let us know which materials you may wish to photograph.
+If you are planning a research visit to Special Collections and would like to know in advance whether we will approve your use of a digital camera, please submit a Reference Request Form and let us know which materials you may wish to photograph.

 Images of materials made from materials in our collection must not be used for publication or use on a website without permission.
 For information on using Special Collections materials in publications or on websites, please refer to Guidelines for Permission to Publish.